Listen to this blog

 java -jar selenium-server-4.0.0-alpha-2.jar distributor --sessions http://localhost:5556

-All Selenium Grid nodes gets attached under Distributor process.
+All Selenium Grid nodes get attached under the Distributor process.
 If Selenium client code sends a create session request, then Distributor is responsible for assigning a node.

 Step #3-Router Process

 All the client requests will be received by Router.
-If the request is for creating a new session, then it will be redirected to Distributor process.
-All other requests will be sent to the node associated to the request after querying the node URI from Sessions Map using Session ID.
+If the request is for creating a new session, then it will be redirected to the Distributor process.
+All other requests will be sent to the node associated with the request after querying the node URI from Sessions Map using the Session ID.
 Use the below command to start the router process.

 java -jar selenium-server.jar router --sessions http://localhost:5556 --distributor http://localhost:5553